Date: 27 November 2015. Portlight

 caught my eye.
 I thought the turtle would be amazing as a replacement

-for the ever fading plastic versions I'd bought at a Hallmark store.
+for the ever fading plastic sun-catchers I had purchased at a Hallmark store.

 was not the round pretty that I needed/wanted for my forward cabin.
 While